If you are looking for paradise, Tioman could be it!

 While it doesn’t have the best beach on the island, it makes it to this list of places to visit in Pulau Tioman thanks to having great sunsets and a good range of restaurants.
 It’s worth having dinner here one evening while watching the sunset.

-You can ride over this path but I suggest walking so you can take your time spotting fish.
+You can ride on this path, but I suggest walking so you can take your time spotting fish.
 The area around it is roped off so you can also easily snorkel here.

-It was especially great for my son who doesn’t want to snorkel but found spotting different fish amazing.
+It was especially great for my 7 year old son who doesn’t want to snorkel but found spotting different fish amazing.